edoriggio/generate-icns/README.md

 flags:
 -i        Generate the .icns file
--h        Show a brief description of the command's flags and arguments
+-h        Show a brief description of the command flags and arguments

 image:
 absolute path of the image you want to transform